IBM/network-config-analyzer/docs/CmdLineQueriesResults.md

 | --connectivity | ConnectivityMap | the result of this query is always 0 | None |
 | --semantic_diff | SemanticDiff | both sets of NetworkPolicies are semantically equivalent | the given sets of NetworkPolicies are not semantically equivalent |

+## A query will not be executed when:
+1. The config/s type is not relevant for performing the query.
+2. An input config does not include NetworkPolicies.
+3. The input configs are not comparable.
+4. The input configs of equivalence/semantic-diff query are identical.